Best and worst U.S. domiciles for American expats

 Pros:

-• Vehicle registration: You can register a vehicle without driving it to the state.
+• Vehicle registration: You can register a vehicle out of state.

 • Friendly environment: Ideal for retirees, digital nomads, expats, full-time sailors, and military personnel.